Breeding behaviour of birds

-Breeding behaviors of birds encompass a range of activities associated with the reproductive cycle of birds, from courtship to the fledging of young.
-These behaviors include mate selection, nest building, egg laying, incubation, and parental care until the young become fledged.
+The breeding behaviour of birds encompasses a range of activities associated with the reproductive cycle of birds, from courtship to the fledging of the young.
+This behaviour includes mate selection, nest building, egg laying, incubation, and parental care until the young become fledged.
 During this period, birds actively defend their territory.
-Most species provide dedicated care to their offspring, though exceptions exist.
+Most species provide extensive care to their offspring, though exceptions exist.
 Approximately 90% of bird species are monogamous during a breeding season, with females typically choosing mates based on appearance, skills, and song.
 In polygamous species, such as pheasants, males often do not participate in raising young, leaving the responsibility to females.